Zeiss ZX1 Comparison Review

 The Zeiss ZX1 is a fixed lens compact camera that was revealed to the public in September 2018 and is equipped with a full frame sensor.
 It offers a resolution of 37.4 megapixel.

 Is the Zeiss ZX1 a good camera?
-The ZX1 has a Camera Elo of 3040.
-This very strong rating puts it among the elite group of camera grand masters.
-The ZX1 ranks among the top 10 percent of all prime lens compact cameras.
+The ZX1 has a Camera Elo of 2739.
+This rating puts the ZX1 among the top 20 percent of all prime lens compact cameras.
 In terms of its sensor size category (full frame cameras), the ZX1 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|